 There’s still something you can do.
 Refusal doesn’t mean QPR failed.
 Now you know they’re definitely in danger and you can take action.
 As of today, the laws of our country say it’s not allowed for an individual to die by suicide.
 Ending your own life is not an acceptable solution for life’s problems.
 Provisions have been made to help keep suicidal people alive and protect them from themselves.

-If you’re concerned your child is at risk–they said yes, they want to die, they have a plan and the means to carry out their plan–then please call 1-800-273-TALK (8255), The National Suicide Prevention Lifeline.
-Anyone can call, any day of the year, any time, including holidays.
-If you sense they’re in imminent danger, then call 911 or take them to the nearest emergency room if they’re willing to cooperate.
+If you’re concerned your child is at risk–they said yes, they want to die, they have a plan and the means to carry out their plan–then please call 988, The National Suicide Prevention Lifeline or text 741741.
+Anyone can call, any day of the year, any time, including holidays to speak with a trained counselor.
+You can also take them to the nearest emergency room for an assessment, but if they refuse to cooperate and you fear for their safety, counselors at the 988 number will guide you or you can call 911 for transport to the nearest hospital.
+Your goal is to keep them alive until they can get the help they need.

 Counselors urge not promising to keep their intentions a secret.
 You are not obligated to do that.
-They need immediate help.
+They need immediate assistance to stay alive.

-In my next post on Monday, September 27th, I’ll explain the third and final step, Refer.
+In my next post on Monday, September 25th, I’ll explain the third and final step of QPR, Refer.

-Heavenly Father, please comfort every person who reads this, who cares about someone who’s in danger of suicide, especially if it’s their precious son or daughter.
+Let’s Pray: Heavenly Father, please comfort every person who reads this who cares about someone who’s in danger of suicide, especially if it’s their precious son or daughter.
 Give them courage to ask the “S” question and engage in the persuade process.
 Use them to bring relief.
 Breathe life and strength into their own souls as well.
 Stay close while they endure the most difficult days of their lives.
-Thank you for how much You care about all your children–every one of them.
+Thank you for how much you care about all your children–every one of them.
 In the life-giving name of your Son Jesus.
 Amen.

 I find hope in the holy Scriptures.
-This verse is one I’ve turned to many in times of distress:
+This verse is one I’ve turned to often in my times of distress:

 Why, my soul, are you downcast?
 Why so disturbed within me?
-Put your hope in God, for I will yet praise him, my Savior and my God (Psalm 42:5).
+Put your hope in God, for I will yet praise him, my Savior and my God (Psalm 42:5 NIV).

 ** Have you ever tried the QPR steps?
 Please help someone else by sharing your experience.
 How did it go?
 Did it help?